SEND HELP

 More Detail:

-Linda Little, a corporate strategist at a sizable company, has been promised a promotion by the company’s boss after many years of dedication.
-However, that boss unfortunately passes, leaving the business in the hands of his son, Bradley, who promptly gives the promotion to his old frat buddy.
-Furthermore, Bradley is very visibly disgusted by Linda’s awkwardness and just general appearance and secretly plans to transfer to a dead-end position – for good.
-However, an upset Linda protests Bradley’s decision, which impresses him enough to ask her to accompany him, his frat buddy, and other associates on an important trip to finalize a company merger.
+Linda Little, a corporate strategist at a sizable company, earns a promised promotion by the boss after many long years of dedication.
+However, that boss dies, leaving the business in the hands of his son, Bradley, who promptly hands the promotion to his old frat buddy.
+Furthermore, Bradley shows clear disgust at Linda’s awkwardness and just general appearance.
+Also, he secretly plans to transfer her to a dead-end position – for good.

-Or so she thinks.
-Turns out, Bradley just invited her to do work none of the others wanted to do, and during this flight, he shows off an audition tape she made for the show SURVIVOR.
-Humiliated and quite a bit peeved, Linda deletes her work and resolves on the plane to never work for Bradley again.
+It turns out, however, that Bradley just invites her to do the work none of the others want to do.
+During this flight, he plays an audition tape she made for the show SURVIVOR.
+Humiliated and quite peeved, Linda deletes her work and decides to never work for Bradley again.
 Then, the plane explodes.

-Linda shows she is clearly capable of surviving the situation they’re in, quickly building shelters, gathering supplies, and finding consumable food.
-Bradley, meanwhile, can’t believe what’s happening and attempts to either take charge or do things on his own – multiple times.
-What follows is a back-and-forth game of cat-and-mouse in which Bradley needs Linda to survive but still very much hates her and attempts to outwit or outright betray her.
-Linda, meanwhile, has started to enjoy how much Bradley has to rely on her and decides to take advantage of it.
-Meanwhile, O’Brien deftly balances a character torn between trying (and failing) to assume leadership over Little and a man whose only means of survival is through her.
+Linda proves she can survive their dire situation.
+She quickly builds shelter, gathers supplies and finds consumable food.
+Bradley, meanwhile, struggles to accept what happens and tries to either take charge or do things on his own multiple times.
+What follows is a back-and-forth game of cat-and-mouse where Bradley needs Linda to survive but still very much hates her and often tries to outwit or outright betray her.
+Linda, meanwhile, enjoys how much Bradley has to rely on her and takes advantage of it.